tsuereth/glog/content/post/2025/02/14_aceattorneyinvestigations2.md

 platform = [ "PC" ]
 rating = [ "Awesome" ]
 +++
-Since it languished without an official English translation for *almost 14 years*, I was immensely surprised that <game:Ace Attorney Investigations 2: Prosecutor's Gambit> tells **an incredibly good story** -- not only an improvement over Edgeworth's [earlier, chronologically-chaotic investigation](game:Ace Attorney Investigations: Miles Edgeworth), but one of the best in <tag:Ace Attorney>'s long history.
+Since it languished without an official English translation for *almost 14 years*, I was immensely surprised that <game:Ace Attorney Investigations 2: Prosecutor's Gambit> tells **an incredibly good story** -- not only an improvement over Edgeworth's [earlier, chronologically-chaotic investigation](game:Ace Attorney Investigations: Miles Edgeworth (2024)), but one of the best in <tag:Ace Attorney>'s long history.

 I was less-pleasantly surprised by just **how shitty its (il)logical puzzles** are.
 I've lamented this before - *"sometimes-confounding evidence solutions"* ([Trials and Tribulations]($SiteBaseURL$2019/06/09/closed-pending-new-evidence/)), *"leap-of-logic evidence puzzles"* ([Apollo Justice]($SiteBaseURL$2024/03/02/cold-cases/)), *"expected connections are a leap too far"* ([Edgeworth's last game]($SiteBaseURL$2025/02/01/detective-prosecutor-inspector-edgeworth-esquire/)) - but I don't think any Ace Attorney game's been quite this bad.  *Maybe* <game:Professor Layton vs. Phoenix Wright: Ace Attorney> was worse; it's hard to remember.